 I love solo travel, but it can get tiring having to constantly fend for yourself on the road, and solo travel just isn’t to everyone’s taste.
-Sometimes you will want to enlist a friend to travel with you and who’re you gonna call… not the ghostbusters unfortunately, but most probably you’ll be asking your best friend to travel with you, right?
+Sometimes you will want to enlist a friend to travel with you and who’re you gonna call?
+Not the ghostbusters, but most probably you’ll be asking your best friend to travel with you… right?
 After all, what could be better for bonding than a Best Friends Forever (BFF) trip, Thelma-and-Louise style?

 Here’s something I think you and your best buddy need to think about, even before you start planning your trip: